annamazurek-qa/the-vitality-vanguard/architecture.md

 ### Output
 parsed

-#### Improvement plan and ideas
+### Improvement plan and ideas
-Context building is not working great now.
-Sections are predefined now, and I believe, the text from them is bound by the page ending
+Context building is not working now.
+It is skipped.
+Sections are predefined, and I believe, the text from them is bound by the page ending.
+I need to think of how to narrow the search context

 json EXTRACTION_SCHEMA is predefined.
 I think it should vary with the research question